boalang/compiler/tutorial/run_boa_locally.md

 4. Create a directory for libraries: $ mkdir -p build/classes
 5. Compile the project: $ ant compile
 6. Create a class folder: $ mkdir compile
+7. In Eclipse go to: File > Open Projects from File System > Import Source – Directory > Browse the cloned repository (compiler) > Hit Finish